Supercaly/about_dependencies/README.md

 ## Code Generation

-To generate the dependencies run the command: `flutter pub run build_runner build`
+To generate the dependencies run the command: `flutter pub run about_dependencies:generate`

+Use `flutter pub run about_dependencies:generate -h` to get more build options